brainhack-school2023/collin_project/README.md

 To download the source dataset, see the **How to reproduce** section below.
 The prompts (bounding boxes and centroids) and pre-computed image embeddings are available as release assets of this project.
 Technically, the source dataset with the raw images and labels is not needed and the fine-tuning can be done using only the derivatives included here.

 ### Segmentation results and model checkpoint
 Below, we can see a comparison between the output of SAM before and after the fine-tuning.
+This segmentation was performed on an image held out from the training set.
 As we can see, this method works very well.
 Most of the myelin objects are perfectly segmented.

 | Before fine-tuning | After fine-tuning |
 |:-:|:-:|